Bangsan Baking Market

 Read more about Namdaemun Market

-The Noryangjin Fish Market is a large and vibrant fish and seafood center located in the Noryangjin-dong neighborhood near 63 Square (63 Building) and Hangang River.
-The market is open 24 hours a day but is at its best early in the morning during the auctions when the market comes alive with amazing and interesting seafood.
+Noryangjin Fisheries Wholesale Market, also known as Noryangjin Fish Market, is a large and vibrant fish and seafood center located in the Noryangjin-dong neighborhood near 63 Square (63 Building) and Hangang River.
+The market is open 24 hours a day, but it is at its best early in the morning during the auctions.

 Seocho Saturday Flea Market